-Policies/ Stand- ards/ Orders al breach or no policy/stan dard/order exists for error. dard/ order has not been enforced as evidenced by cultural norm (common deviation of staff) or policy/stan dard/ Order was misinterpre ted. / order clear but student deviated in this instance as a time saver.
+Adapted with permission from NCBON CET Criteria Human Error At Risk Behavior At Risk Behavior Reckless Behavior ss Behavior Score 0 1 2 3 4 5 G General Nursing Practice No prior written counseling for practice issues.
+Prior written counseling for single nonrelated practice issue within last 12 months.
+Prior written counseling for single related practice issues within past 12 months.
+Prior written counseling for various practice issues within the last 12 months.
+Prior written counseling for same practice issue within last 12 months.
+Prior written counseling for same or related practice issue within last 6 months with minimal to no evidence of improvement.
+U Under- stand ing/ Level of Exper- ience Has knowledge, skills, and ability.
+Incident was accidental, inadvertent or oversight.
+Limited understanding of correct procedure.
+May be novice (beginning student) or <6 months experience with nursing or with current event/activity.
+Limited understanding of options/resources.
+Aware of correct procedure but in this instance cut corners.
+May be advanced beginner or 6 mos to 2 yrs experience in nursing or with current event/activity.
+Aware of correct action/rationale but failed to apply in this incident.
+Did not obtain sufficient information or utilize resources before acting.
+May be competent or have >2 years' experience in nursing or with current event/activity.
+In this instance, there was intentional negligence or failure to act/not act according to standards.
+Risk to client outweighed benefits.
+May be in a position to guide/influence others.
+May be proficient > 5 years in nursing or with current event/activity.
+In this instance, there was intentional gross negligence/unsafe action/inaction.
+Student demonstrated no regard for client safety and harm almost certainly would occur.
+May hold a leader/mentor position.
+May be expert performer > 5 years in nursing or with event/activity.
+1 Internal Policies/ Stand- ards/ Orders Unintentional breach or no policy/standard/ order exists for error.
+Policy/standard / order has not been enforced as evidenced by cultural norm (common deviation of staff) or policy/standard / Order was misinterpreted.
+Policy/standard/ order clear but student deviated in this instance as a time saver.
 Failed to identify potential risk for client.
-No evidence of pattern. policy/standar d/ order but ignored or disregarded to achieve perceived expectations of management, client, or others.
+No evidence of pattern.
+Aware of policy/standard/ order but ignored or disregarded to achieve perceived expectations of management, client, or others.
 Failed to utilize resources appropriately.
-May indicate a pattern. y disregarded policy/stan dard/order for own personal gain. disregard of policy/standar d/order with understanding of negative consequences for the client.
+May indicate a pattern.
+Intentionally disregarded policy/standard /order for own personal gain.
+Intentional disregard of policy/standard/ord er with understanding of negative consequences for the client.
 D Decision/ Choice Accidental/ mistake/ inadvertent error Emergent situation- quick response required to avoid client risk.
 Non-emergent situation.
 Chose to act/not act because perceived advantage to client outweighed the risk.
-Emergent or non-emergent situation.
+Emergent or non- emergent situation.
 Chose to act/not to act without weighing options or utilizing resources.
 Used poor judgment.
 Clearly a prudent student at same level would not have taken same action.
-Unacceptab le risk to client/agen cy/public.
+Unacceptable risk to client/agency/p ublic.
 Intentional disregard for client safety.
-Willful egregious/flag rant choice.
+Willful egregious/flagrant choice.
 Put own interest above that of client/agency/ public.
 Intentionally neglected red flags.
-Substantial and unjustifiable risk.
-E Ethics/ Credibility / Account- ability Identified own error and self reported.
-Honest and remorseful.
-Readily admitted to error and accepted responsibili ty when questioned .
-Identified opportuniti es and plan for improveme nt in own practice.
-Reluctantly admitted to error but attributed to circumstances to justify action/inaction Cooperative during investigation and demonstrated acceptance of performance improvement plan.
-Denied responsibility until confronted with evidence.
-Blamed others or made excuses for action/inaction .
-Failed to see significance of error.
-Reluctantly accepted responsibility and denied need for Denied responsibili ty despite evidence.
-Indifferent to situation.
-Uncooperat ive, insubordina te and/or dishonest during investigatio n.
-Took active steps to conceal error or failed to disclose known error.
-Provided misleading information during investigation or destroyed evidence.
-May have inappropriatel y confronted others corrective regarding action. investigation.
+Substantial and unjustifiable risk. Е Ethics/ Credibility/ Identified own error and self reported.
+Readily admitted to error and Reluctantly admitted to error but attributed to Denied responsibility until confronted with evidence.
+Denied responsibility despite Took active steps to conceal error or failed to disclose